ncinsli/MNIST-Grad-CAM-implementation/readme.md

 ## Example
 Here the heatmap for image containing digit 8 is displayed.
 The logits are also shown on the right plot

-Grad-CAM efficienty is estimated via Fidelity.
+Grad-CAM efficiency is estimated via Fidelity.
 There is an example below of digit 7 masked with its heatmap, the plots on the right demonstrate that CNN-based model doesn't change its opinion about probabilities of each digit a lot.

 ![](img/sample_heatmap.png)
 ![](img/sample_fidelity.png)